Home » The Blog » Email Perception: I’m Being Ignored! (You are and it’s on purpose!)

 The long answer?

-Everyone claims how “busy” they are.
-To me, that’s the go-to excuse.
-Add to that our culture is more narcissistic than ever.
-We all know that you make time for the important things to you.
+Everyone is “busy.”
+To me, that seems to be the go-to excuse.
+We are more selfish than ever.
+However, we all know that we make time for the important things to you.
+You are probably further down the importance list.

 So when I hear someone claim that they didn’t have time, as in the above visitor email, they tell me they didn’t consider the email a priority.
 What you sent was not worth their time — at that time.